 The fact that some of our students are seniors proves that it's never too late to learn, especially when it comes to sailing.
 You will almost certainly make new friends and sailing buddies.

 A YouTube Video of Our Sailing School

 Produced by Helena Chu

 Click here to register

-Our Basic Sailing course is taught by certified CYA certified instructors, and students will receive the complete CANSail 2 instruction.
+Our courses are taught by certified CYA certified instructors, and students will receive the complete CANSail 1, 2, 3, and 4 instruction.

-To achieve the CANSail 2 certificate you will be graded by the instructor on your ability to put into practice the theory and practical lessons of the course.
+To achieve the CANSail levels certificate you will be graded by the instructor on your ability to put into practice the theory and practical lessons of the course.

 Please Note: SBSC accepts payment by cheque or draft.
 We also accept Credit cards but not Debit cards yet.